Costume? Check. Pumpkins? Check. Chocolate bar? Oh no! If your little one has food allergies, unfortunately, this is probably what you are thinking.

 – Remember, even a little bit of a food allergen can cause a reaction.
 Talk with your child so that he/she understands the dangers of taking just a small taste of a food he/she might be allergic to.

-– Always have Epinephrine on hand in case your child has a severe reaction to one of the food allergens.
+– If prescribed, always have Epinephrine on hand in case your child has a severe reaction to one of the food allergens.

 Now to the fun stuff: